Sessions

 | Initial instructions | A system prompt injected at session start — role, focus, standing rules.
 Leave blank for none. |

 | Include vault context | Checked by default.
 Uncheck to suppress the vault tree, _claude-context.md, and pinned notes — useful for focused code sessions where Obsidian-specific context is noise.
-The system orientation (permission mode, tools) is always injected regardless. |
+The system orientation (permission mode, tools) is always injected regardless.
+Ignored when "Raw Claude Code session" is on, since that already suppresses everything. |

 | Context attachments | Attach files, vault notes, or URLs before the first message.
 Same attachment support as the main chat. |